sendilkumarn/springio-2019/003-JDL-Microservices.md

 `./gradlew`

-#Step 4
+# Step 4

 Now Start JHipster registry

 `cd /path/to/store-microservices/store`

-`docker-compose -f src/main/docker/jhipster-registry.yml up`
+`docker-compose -f src/main/docker/jhipster-registry.yml up `

+Now the registry will be available at [http://localhost:8761/#/](http://localhost:8761/#/)

 :tada: we have completed the third milestone :tada: